 21 of 36

 Poinsettia plants have gotten the undeserved reputation of being extremely poisonous.
-They are not as toxic when ingested as often thought, but the milky sap can cause contact dermatitis.
+They are not as toxic when ingested as is commonly believed, but the milky sap can cause contact dermatitis.

 22 of 36